Given the head of a linked list, reverse the list and return the new head.

 next pointer to reference its parent.
 Since we'll need to visit each node at least once, our solution space is limited to a linear traversal.

-Let's explore how we can update each node in-place with a single traversal.
-A linked list can be traversed recursively or iteratively - in both approaches, we maintain a reference to the current node, its parent, and its child, and re-assign the
+Let's explore how we can update each node in-place with a linear traversal.
+A linked list can be traversed both recursively and iteratively - in both approaches, we maintain a reference to the current node, its parent, and its child, and re-assign the

 next reference for each node.